APPLY TODAY for the 2021 Catalyst Cohort | Applications Due

 - February 19th | Attendees Notified

 $975.
 Program available only to MNA Members.
-Participation fee includes all program and curriculum costs including initial self-assessment, three day immersive workshop* and 2020 Conference Registration.
-Participants will also receive complimentary registration to our 2020 workshops, webinars, and learning experiences.**
+Participation fee includes all program and curriculum costs including initial self-assessment, monthly programming, and three day immersive workshop.* Participants will also receive complimentary registration to our 2021 workshops, webinars, and learning experiences.*

 *Excluding cohort/organizational training programs